top of page

 careers4.png

-Ryther's Sage Mood & Resiliency Intensive Services offers two programs for youth: Mood Disorder Intensive Outpatient (MD IOP) and Mood Disorder Partial Hospitalization (MD PHP).
-Both programs emphasize the whole person and are grounded in evidence-based treatment modalities such as DBT (Dialectical Behavior Therapy) and ACT (Acceptance and Commitment Therapy).
-Youth who have experienced mood disorders such as depression will gain new coping skills to address trauma and strengthen resilience.
+Ryther's Sage Program offers two intensive services for youth: Sage IOP: Mood and Resiliency and Sage PHP: Mood and Resiliency.
+Both programs emphasize the whole person and are grounded in evidence-based treatment modalities such as DBT (Dialectical Behavior Therapy).
+Youth who have experienced mood disorders such as depression or trauma-related emotional stress will gain new coping skills to strengthen resilience.
 For guidance on selecting the right program, please review the information below or sign up for services for an assessment.

 careers4.png